USMC1941/CS213-Rutgers/Assignments/Song_Library/README.md

 You will work in **pairs** on this assignment.
 Read the [DCS Academic Integrity Policy for Programmming Assignments](http://www.cs.rutgers.edu/academics/undergraduate/academic-integrity-policy/programming-assignments) - you are responsible for this.

-**Make sure your project is NOT modular: if you are using Eclipse, when you create the project choose **Don't create** when the create module-info.java dialog pops up.**
+> Make sure your project is NOT modular: if you are using Eclipse, when you create the project choose **Don't create** when the create module-info.java dialog pops up.

 Here is a good starting [documentation](http://docs.oracle.com/javase/8/javase-clienttechnologies.htm) to explore Java FX.
 [Work with UI Controls](https://docs.oracle.com/javase/8/javafx/user-interface-tutorial/ui_controls.htm#JFXUI336) and [Work with Layouts](https://docs.oracle.com/javase/8/javafx/layout-tutorial/index.html) are the most relevant links on that page.

-Java Version: Java 11 or higher should be fine.
+Java Version: You must use Java 11 or higher.

 ## Requirements